KateMcGuane/spill_the_beans/TESTING.md

 ### Resolved Bugs

+Please note that bugs #4 through #6 stemmed from the same underlying issue.
+However, the order in which I addressed them was crucial to uncovering the root cause described in bug #6.

 | # | Bug | Troubleshooting Attempts | How I solved the issue | Evidence |
 | --- | --- | --- | --- | --- |
 | 1 | About app not loading in server: Server Error (500) | - Ensure all file & directory paths are laid out correctly <br> - Compare steps taken with that of the lesson module <br> - Use diffchecker to compare snippets of code <br> - Delete About app & start process again <br> - Consult Google <br> - Consult tutor support | - Create a new database(db) <br> - Update env.py with new db <br> - Ensure all migrations were applied <br> - Delete old db from db manager <br> - Run command 'python3 manage.py loaddata db.json' in terminal | ![About App](documentation/testing/bugs/about-app.png) |